kobe, Japan

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Kobe, Japan, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a shared apartment to a private house.
 Next, you should research the different neighborhoods in Kobe to find one that suits your lifestyle and needs.
 Some popular areas for expats include Sannomiya, Ashiya, and Rokko Island.
 Once you have a general idea of where you'd like to live, you can start searching for available properties.
 Websites like Suumo, Homes, and GaijinPot have listings for apartments and houses in Kobe.
 You can also use a real estate agent to help you find a place.
 They can provide you with listings that match your criteria, arrange viewings, and help you with the application process.
 When you find a place you like, you'll need to apply for it.
 This usually involves filling out an application form and providing proof of income.
 If your application is accepted, you'll need to pay a deposit and possibly key money (a non-refundable payment to the landlord).
 Finally, you'll sign a lease agreement.
 Make sure to read it carefully and understand all the terms before signing.
 Remember, finding a place to live in a foreign country can be challenging, so be patient and don't rush the process.
-It's important to find a place where you'll be comfortable and happy," wrote one member in kobe.
+It's important to find a place where you'll be comfortable and happy," remarked one expat living in kobe, Japan.

 What is a typical expat home or apartment like in kobe?

 "A typical expat home or apartment in Kobe, Japan, is often located in the city's international districts, such as Kitano or Rokko Island.
 These homes are usually modern, spacious, and well-equipped with all the necessary amenities.
 They often feature a blend of Western and Japanese architectural styles, with some homes having traditional Japanese elements like tatami mat rooms and sliding doors.
 The kitchen is usually compact but functional, often equipped with modern appliances.
 The living area is typically spacious, with large windows that let in plenty of natural light and offer views of the city or the surrounding nature.
 Some apartments may also have small balconies.
 The bedrooms are usually cozy and comfortable, often featuring built-in storage spaces.
 Many expat homes also come with additional facilities like a gym, pool, or a communal garden.
-Despite being in the city, these homes are often located in quiet, peaceful neighborhoods, offering a respite from the bustling city life," commented one expat who made the move to kobe.
+Despite being in the city, these homes are often located in quiet, peaceful neighborhoods, offering a respite from the bustling city life," said one expat who made the move to kobe.

 What is the average cost of housing in kobe?